 A relatively new method is to use a so-called surgical laser.
 It has a tip that can cheer up the tartar so that the usual approach with ultrasonic or handheld instruments becomes easier.

 Polishing finishes treatment

 The treatment is terminated by polishing all dental surfaces with so-called putty paste.
 This gives you smooth and easy-to-clean surfaces as possible, while reducing the risk of new bacterial coatings on your teeth.

-The dentist or dental hygienist usually also tells you how to best take care of your oral hygiene, so that you can access the places where the tartar is usually formed.
+The ror dental hygienist usually also tells you how to best take care of your oral hygiene, so that you can access the places where the tartar is usually formed.

 After treatment, you may feel a little sore in the gum edge for a day.
 But the trouble disappears quickly and the gums are usually completely fresh after a week.

 Toothpaste is formed by soft bacterial coatings, so-called plaque, which sticks to the teeth and eventually hardens after contact with the saliva.
 Bacterial coatings are constantly formed on the teeth and must be removed daily to light and gums should be healthy.

 The best way to avoid tartar is to remove the soft bacterial coating by regular brushing and cleaning between teeth with dental floss, toothpicks or interstitial brushes.
 You should also check your dentist or dental hygienist regularly to remove any tartar that has accumulated.
 It is important to remove tartar as it may otherwise cause inflammation of the gum, which in the worst case can lead to dental disease.